Key information

 • Enact procedures and control mechanisms and engage the right internal and external stakeholders to execute your sustainability strategy.

-• Champion systemic change and play a critical role in building the capabilities and the resilience to shift your organisation’s culture.
+• Champion systemic change and play a critical role in building the capabilities and the resilience to deliver your organisation’s sustainability strategy.

 • Create an action plan to execute your sustainability strategy (including stakeholder consultation, internal validation and approval, execution)